-a) the beginnings of a database of questions that can help build caring communities b) a starting point for creating preliminary surveys, as preparation for Community Visioning Initiatives (Example: Responses and summarized results from sending preliminary surveys to 150 key community leaders can provide c) a focal point for community and individual self-examination [Example: "Quaker's often use what they call 'queries' as a focus for individual and collective meditation, consideration and prayer-(and for) guiding Quaker seekers in their search for greater love, truth, and insight into how to serve humanity and live lives that are consistent with their core values."2 (Two Quaker queries: "Do you seek employment consistent with your beliefs, and in service to society?"3 "When a members conduct or manner of living gives cause for concern, how does the Meeting respond?"4)]
+- a) the beginnings of a database of questions that can help build caring communities - b) a starting point for creating preliminary surveys, as preparation for Community Visioning Initiatives (Example: Responses and summarized results from sending preliminary surveys to 150 key community leaders can provide - i) evidence from local leaders of the need for a re-assessment of current priorities - ii) an aid to mobilizing a high level of interest in the planned Community Visioning Initiative - ii) starting points for workshop topics at "Community Teaching and Learning Centers") - c) a focal point for community and individual self-examination [Example: "Quaker's often use what they call 'queries' as a focus for individual and collective meditation, consideration and prayer-(and for) guiding Quaker seekers in their search for greater love, truth, and insight into how to serve humanity and live lives that are consistent with their core values."
+(Two Quaker queries: "Do you seek employment consistent with your beliefs, and in service to society?"
+"When a members conduct or manner of living gives cause for concern, how does the Meeting respond?")] - d) a way to evaluate a Community Visioning process, so that the most valuable learning experiences can be shared with other communities.